 Supreme Court docket Nominations

-ABA Journal: “ABA committee to guage Trump’s Supreme Court docket choose.”
+ABA Journal: “ABA committee to judge Trump’s Supreme Court docket decide.”

 ABA Journal: “Kavanaugh praised Rehnquist’s stand in opposition to unenumerated rights in Roe v.
 Wade dissent.”

 ABA Journal: “Meet Brett Kavanaugh, Trump’s nominee for the Supreme Court docket.”